I have this love for Terracotta pots; I think it’s because they’re simple and have been around for as long as I can remember.

-Painted terracotta pots could be used for anything but my goal was to add day lilies, I like how that greenery trails outward like wild grass.
+Painted terracotta pots could be used for anything but my goal was to add day lilies, I like how the greenery trails outward similar to wild grass.

-After completing this project, I decided a couple smaller complimentary pots would look nice next to this so I’m headed back to the store to get more pots; I may even add saucers.
+After completing this project, I decided a couple smaller complimentary pots would look nice next to this so I’m off to get more pots and include saucers.

 Painting is relaxing especially if you’re outdoors listening to the bird’s chirp and of course Dixie was nearby waiting for me to finish.